ibm-cloud-docs/codeengine/subscription-cron.md

 ### Viewing event information for an application
 {: #view-eventing-cron-app}

-If your application prints information to log files, as the `ping` application does, then view the application log files with the [**`ibmcloud ce app logs`**](/docs/codeengine?topic=codeengine-cli#cli-application-logs) CLI command.
+If your application prints information to log files, as the `cron` application does, then view the application log files with the [**`ibmcloud ce app logs`**](/docs/codeengine?topic=codeengine-cli#cli-application-logs) CLI command.
 For example, to view the logs for the application that you created in the previous example,

 ```
 ibmcloud ce application logs --application myapp